World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Croatia (4-5), Draw (233-100), Denmark (239-50)

-All odds courtesy of OddsShark.
+All odds according to OddsShark.

 Last 16 Predictions